 How to Install a Chain Link Fence?

-(Looking for “Garden fence options” Contact us today!)
+(Looking for “Fence building services” Contact us today!)

 The first step is to mark your property lines for the fence.
 Then, dig out the post holes in the proper position.
 Be sure to bury the posts at least four inches inside your property lines to prevent concrete footings from encroaching onto your neighbor’s property.